AntoineParat/delicious/README.md

 # Features

-Here are the main features covered by this app :
+Here are some of the main features covered by this app :

 - Full Stack application
 	> **Vue.js** on client side / **Node.js** on server side.